0maaz-01/Dentist/README.md

 * 🖼️ **Before & After Sliders**
   Interactive image sliders allow users to visually compare results

-* 💬 **Patient Testimonials**
-  Each case includes a direct quote or review from the treated patient

 ---

 ### 5️⃣ **Contact Page**